DAWKINS INSTITUTE

 • Cyber Security

-Here is an outline of some suggest units that can be covered at KS3, at summary of what is taught and how the units can be assessed.
-This document gives a clear outline of the structure of how learning is sequenced at KS3 and allow any head of department or other department members to articulate the units during a deep dive.
+Here is an outline of some suggested units that can be covered at KS3, summarising what is taught and how the units can be assessed.
+This document outlines the structure of how learning is sequenced at KS3 and allows any head of department or other department members to articulate the units during a curriculum review.

-This document outlines how the suggested units map to the Department for Education (DfE) Computing programmes of study.
+This document outlines how the suggested units map to the Department for Education’s (DfE) computing programmes of study.

 Assessing Progress: A Cornerstone of the KS3 Computing Curriculum